 - 1. Save the egg.
 Find a way how an egg can fall from the 1st floor without any harm.
-You cannot wrap it to prevent breaking

-- 2kg load and must float in a sink.

-- plastic bottles, cans to make the ship.

-- Pipe Sleeve

-- yourself.
+You cannot wrap it to prevent breaking - 2.
+Make a cardboard ship, using cardboard, aluminum foil for the bottom, scissors and sellotape.
+The aim is to find a shape, so that the ship can bear 2kg load and must float in a sink. - 3.
+Make a boat that will be powered by something you can find at home.
+Use plastic bottles, cans to make the ship. - 4.
+Using the Bernoulli principle, make a hoovercraft with Flexible Corrugated Pipe Sleeve - 5.
+See how cup of justice work.
+If you have 3D printer, you can make it for yourself.
 Devious Pythagorean Cup by jsteuben Thingiverse